How To Insert Page Break In Google Sheet

 Understanding Print Areas

 A print area defines a specific range of cells that will be included on a printed sheet.
 By setting different print areas, you can effectively create page breaks within your spreadsheet.
-(See Also: How To Add Data Table In Google Sheets)
+(See Also: How To Create A List In A Cell In Google Sheets)

 Steps to Create Page Breaks